With ample areas to climb, play, scratch, and nap, this cat tree earns the top spot on our list of favorites.

 A budget-priced alternative to a bulky tree that your cat is sure to enjoy.

 A budget-priced tree that earns consistently high ratings.
-Compact design doesn't take up a lot of space.
+Compact design doesn't take up a lot of space making it an ideal choice for apartments.
+A great choice for homes with a single cat.

-Columns and base are made of "flimsy" corkboard.
 The hammock is difficult to replace once it wears out.
-Limited space.

 An impressively sturdy and entertaining cat tree at a reasonable price point considering its numerous features.